 YELLOW – you choose who to give a prophetic word to in the group about their career/employment/job

 DRAW 2 – give any 2 people in the group a prophetic word about their identity

 WILD CARD – choose whether you give a prophetic word to someone about their destiny or choose someone to give you one about your destiny.

 And of course, they think Catholicism is a valid form of Christianity.

 Before anyone seeks the “greater” gift of prophecy — however one defines it — he should seek the “lesser” gift of discernment.
 I’ve never had a strong position on whether certain spiritual gifts have ceased or not.
 I see merits in both arguments.
 But while I left the possibility open that they could remain, I can’t avoid two truths: I’ve never seen them applied properly (i.e., those who focus on tongues as evidence of salvation brutally misuse the few and clear verses that address them) and I’ve seen countless examples of abuse (false teachers, fake healings, guilt over “not having enough faith” to be healed, etc.).
 But this post wasn’t about which side is right on that debate, it was a warning against a ministry that has serious issues either way.

-That said, I do like to point out that Most charismatics are closet cessationists, in that many who believe in the continuation of the “sign” gifts (healings, tongues, prophecies) are very sound when it comes to the essentials of the faith, the inerrancy of scripture, etc. , yet they concede that many things have indeed ceased since the 1st century (the canon of scripture is closed, New Testament-style healings, the gift of foreign language tongues, church discipline a la Ananias and Sapphira in Acts 5, etc.).
+That said, I do like to point out that Most charismatics are closet cessationists, in that many who believe in the continuation of the “sign” gifts (healings, tongues, prophecies) are very sound when it comes to the essentials of the faith, the inerrancy of scripture, etc., yet they concede that many things have indeed ceased since the 1st century (the canon of scripture being closed, no more New Testament-style healings, no gift of foreign language tongues, no church discipline a la Ananias and Sapphira in Acts 5, etc.).

 P.S.
 Here is a recommended reading by John MacArthur on miracles, signs and wonders.